-Level 4 Incident Detention (1 Hour After School Detention) arranged by SLT
+Level 4 Incident Detention (1 Hour After-School Detention) arranged by SLT

-A Level 4 incident.
-A member of SLT must phone home to inform parents and carers of the after school detention.
+For a Level 4 incident the teacher issuing the detention must phone home to inform parents and carers of the after-school detention.
 There must be at least 24 hours between the phone call home and the detention time.
-Once a member of SLT has contacted home, they can log the detention on to Arbor.
+Once a member of staff has contacted home, they can log the detention on to Arbor.

 For any missed detentions, it is at the discretion of the teacher as to whether to re appoint a new detention or to escalate it to the next Incident Level.
-If there is genuine reason for the pupil to have missed that detention then a reappointment should be considered.
+If there is genuine reason for the pupil to have missed that detention, then a reappointment should be considered.